amo-om/kuteta-web/content/04.Script/romanisation.md

 date: 2025-05-28
 ---
 14:42
-Relevant Notes:

 This document outlines the official **romanisation system** for the Kuteta language.
-It provides a consistent and readable way to write Kuteta using the Latin alphabet, primarily for digital use, typing, and accessibility.
+It provides a consistent and readable way to write Kuteta using the Latin alphabet, primarily for digital use, typing, and accessibility.[^1]

 The romanisation is:
 - **Phonemic** (one letter or digraph per phoneme)